MikeDepies/Svelte-Resource-Guide/readme.md

 })
 ```

-This is an optional design, but it is somewhat convient to represent writing to the websocket with an assignment operator.
+This is an optional design, but it is somewhat convenient to represent writing to the websocket with an assignment operator.
 ```typescript
 export const websocket = {
   subscribe,